drewdecarme/es6-reference/readme.md

 ## Block Bindings
 ### Block Scopes (Lexical Scopes)
   - can be placed inside of a function or inside of a block
-  - mimicks the same uniforimity as in c-based languages
+  - mimics the same uniformity as in c-based languages

 ### Declarations
 #### `var`